tbellerose/random_python/README.md

 ## grabfiles.py

-Inspire by the source for keepgrabbing.py found here: https://github.com/sprky0/jstor.
-Just for practice using subprocess and urllib.
+Inspired by the source for keepgrabbing.py found here: https://github.com/sprky0/jstor.
+Just for practice using subprocess and urllib to pull files from the web.

 ## passwords.py